Your Skin Barrier: What It Is and How to Support It

 • Ethanol

-When You're in the Middle of a Flare
+When You Are in the Middle of a Flare

-Flares can be frustrating and exhausting — and you don’t have to push through them alone.
-If you’re dealing with more intense symptoms, there are a couple of options your care team may suggest:
+Flares are frustrating and exhausting.
+You do not have to push through them alone.
+If you are dealing with more intense symptoms, your care team may suggest:

-• Wet wrap therapy — A short-term technique that can help rehydrate the skin and support medication absorption.
-It’s typically recommended during moderate to severe flares with widespread redness or dryness.
+• Wet wrap therapy.
+A short-term technique that helps rehydrate the skin and support medication absorption.
+Typically recommended during moderate to severe flares with widespread redness or dryness.

-• Diluted bleach baths — For people who experience frequent flares, diluted bleach baths may help reduce skin bacteria and lower the chance of skin infections.
-Your provider will give you the exact dilution and timing that’s right for you.
+• Diluted bleach baths.
+For people who experience frequent flares, diluted bleach baths may help reduce skin bacteria and lower the chance of skin infections.
+Your provider gives you the exact dilution and timing that is right for you.

 Making This Work for Your Life

-We know a new routine isn't always easy to stick to — especially if cost, time, or skin sensitivity are real concerns for you.
-You don't have to figure this out alone.
+A new routine is not always easy to stick to, especially if cost, time, or skin sensitivity are real concerns for you.
+You do not have to figure this out alone.

 • Tell your provider what feels hard.
-Whether it's the time commitment, the cost of products, or how your skin reacts — we want to know so we can problem-solve with you.
+Whether it is the time commitment, the cost of products, or how your skin reacts, your team wants to know so they can problem-solve with you.

 • You get to choose.
-We encourage you to pick the moisturizer that feels good to you.
+Pick the moisturizer that feels good to you.
 Consistency matters more than perfection.

-• We keep it simple.
-Our goal is always to recommend routines and products that are realistic, affordable, and tailored to you.
+• Your team keeps it simple.
+The goal is always to recommend routines and products that are realistic, affordable, and tailored to you.

 The Skin Deep Summary

-Caring for your skin barrier doesn’t have to be complicated.
-Gentle cleansing, patting dry, and moisturizing twice daily — especially within 3 minutes of showering — can go a long way toward keeping your skin hydrated and more resilient.
+Caring for your skin barrier does not have to be complicated.
+Gentle cleansing, patting dry, and moisturizing twice daily, especially within 3 minutes of showering, go a long way toward keeping your skin hydrated and more resilient.

-A healthy barrier also helps your prescribed treatments work more effectively — so your routine and your medications support each other, not compete.
-At Zest, we see this as a journey we take together.
-Choosing nourishing ingredients, avoiding known irritants, and building habits that fit your life are all part of the picture.
-Your skin is worth the care — and we’re here every step of the way.
+A healthy barrier also helps your prescribed treatments work more effectively.
+Your routine and your medications support each other.
+Your skin is worth the care, and your Zest care team is here every step of the way.

 Sources